ACMILabs/media-player/README.md

 * Press the Windows button and type Run.
 * In the Run dialog type: `shell:startup`
 * Cut and paste the shortcut into this folder.

+## Setup RabbitMQ user

+There's a demo RabbitMQ server setup on our Ubuntu Server.
+It's setup to start the `rabbitmq-server` service at boot.
+I used this command to do that: `sudo update-rc.d rabbitmq-server defaults`, but to manually start/stop the server use: `sudo service rabbitmq-server stop/start/restart`

+To setup a user:

+* Create a new user `sudo rabbitmqctl add_user username password`
+* Give it the permissions needed `sudo rabbitmqctl set_permissions username ".*" ".*" ".*"` - where ".*" is all permissions for configuration/write/read.
+* List the user permissions `sudo rabbitmqctl list_user_permissions username`

+The address of the AMQP service is then: `amqp://username:password@172.16.80.105:5672//`

+## Sample AMQP consumer

+There's a sample consumer to see the output from the `mewdia_player.py` vlc http server, run it with: `python consumer.py`.

+You'll need to have the config variables loaded: `source config.env`